shyun3/nvimrc/README.md

   the `typings` directory.
 This can be customized using the `stubPath` option in the `pyrightconfig.json`.
 See also [Generating Type Stubs][type-stubs].

+## UltiSnips

+* Add snippets under the `UltiSnips/specific` directory for snippets that are meant to be machine-specific and not saved in the repo.

 [nvim-linux]: https://github.com/neovim/neovim/wiki/Installing-Neovim#linux
 [node-install]: https://github.com/nodejs/help/wiki/Installation
 [vim-plug]: https://github.com/junegunn/vim-plug#neovim